rossjackson/micro-frontends-bare-react/README.md

 What this is saying is that it will run the `AppModule` when you call `mount()`.
 This will render the Angular application.

-On my `appshell`'s `App.tsx`, when the page mounts, I call `mount()` to run the Angular application.

 ### `appshell`
-Our app shell is the host application.
+The app shell is the host application.
 All these applications, whether a remote or a host can share and expose components they way they want but normally, you would want the host to only consume.
 ```
         new container.ModuleFederationPlugin({
             name: 'AppShell',